hiXixi66/MLOPs_Project/reports/README.md

 --- question 31 fill here --- -Write what you did each person Student s232253 was in charge of writing evaluate.py, visualize.py locally, and making dockerfiles for train.py and evaluate.py locally, and then profiling and logging.
 Then calculate the code coverage and add continues workflows.
+Student s232414: Was responsible for integrating the timm framework into the project by implementing load_resnet18_timm in model.py.
+Also contributed to setting up train.py, ensuring hyperparameter tracking, and integrating Weights & Biases (W&B) for experiment logging.
+Participated in debugging the training pipeline and preparing visualizations for W&B metrics such as loss and accuracy.